cknave/elf2djgpp/README.md

 ## What is this?

-- A Python script, `elf2djgpp`, that will convert x86 ELF object files to DJGPP COFF-GO32 objects.
+- A command line tool, `elf2djgpp`, that will convert x86 ELF object files to DJGPP COFF-GO32 objects.
 - An example project where both C and Rust functions are used, and DJGPP is used as Rust's global allocator.

 ## What does it do?

-1. An ELF object is loaded using [LIEF](https://github.com/lief-project/LIEF)
+1. An ELF object is loaded using the [elf crate](https://docs.rs/elf/latest/elf/)
 2. Symbols get prefixed with `_` as DJGPP expects.
 3. Code sections with relative relocations are modified so that the address operands point to the section start as DJGPP expects.